Biosafety (Policy 5080)

 Scope and Audience

-- Occupational Safety and Health Administration – Bloodborne Pathogens,
+- Occupation Safety and Health Administration – Bloodborne Pathogens,

 1. Policy Purpose

-To establish authority and responsibilities of the University, Institutional Biosafety Committee, and Principal Investigators conducting funded and unfunded research and academic activities involving biohazardous material.
+To establish the authority and responsibilities of the university, Institutional Biosafety Committee, and Principal Investigators conducting sponsored and unsponsored research, academic, and core facility activities involving biohazardous material.

 2. Policy Statement